otar/slideQuery/README.md

-slideQuery 1.0
+slideQuery 1.1
 ==============

 slideQuery is a easy to use and customizable plugin of [jQuery](http://www.jquery.com. "jQuery Website") for creating pretty slideshows.

-More documentation coming soon.
+Documentation coming soon.